michaelnordmeyer/michaelnordmeyer.github.io/_posts/2011-01-10-market-first-approach-for-start-ups.md

 ---
 [Great advise for creating a product](http://paraschopra.com/blog/entrepreneurship/webapp-is-not-going-to-make-money.htm) (web app) on the web, which is supposed to make money:

-Go with the market-first approach (as opposed to idea-first approach).
+Go with the market-first approach as opposed to idea-first approach.
 If you are confident that you will be able to make a good enough product/prototype, I suggest taking the following approach:

   * Find an industry (ideally, an old fashioned one) where people are making money
-  * Find the single differentiator which will put your app apart in the already established industry (read or research what pain points are still not addressed by top 3 solutions)
+  * Find the single differentiator which will put your app apart in the already established industry (read or research what pain points are still not addressed by the top 3 solutions)
-  * Make a web app, market it, refine it based on feedback, monetize the app
+  * Make a web app, market it, refine it based on feedback, and monetize the app
-  * Slowly incorporate all standard features expected out of a solution in that industry so you can shoot to be a market leader
+  * Slowly incorporate all standard features expected from a solution in that industry so you can shoot to becoming a market leader